fsjavier/bodega-claroscuro/README.md

 * Footer
   * Like with the navigation bar, its design is responsive and consistent in all pages.
   * It includes the shop opening hours and the links to social media, which open in a new tab.
+  * It's implemented in all pages except the 404 page.

 ![Vineyard](documentation/readme_images/footer.png)